imagineLife/big-site/content/mongo/core-aggregations/facets.md

 - lower bound is inclusive
 - upper bound is exclusive
+  - - 5447 orgs founded after 1980 that have 0-19 employees
 - values outside the boundaries throw an error
   - when a value is a string and the buckets are bucketing by numbers, error
   - buckets can have a `default` key/value, for all items outside the boundaries